cdr30/barakuda/README.txt

   A good idea is to install a shiny python distribution, something like Canopy:
   => https://www.enthought.com/products/canopy/

+  In any case, specify the appropriate "PYTHON_HOME" environment variable in you config/conf_<MYCONF>.sh file

 - NEMO output data! => A directory containing the MONTHLY-AVERAGED, global (rebuilt), NEMO output to analyze (grid_T, grid_U, grid_V and icemod files) as "*.nc", "*.nc.gz" or ".nc4"